 Upon my arrival in late October, I immediately had my longhair cut short.
 I had my clothes taken away.
 The powers that be took all of my music and my headphones.
 They threw my leather jacket into a fire with a bunch of other personal belongings.
 There were no concert t-shirts allowed.
 There were no items allowed that could be tied to an old image.
 And let’s face it, I was 17 years old at the time.
 Everything I wore was based on the concept of an image.

 I had no idea what this place was going to be like.
 I didn’t know that I would be reprimanded on a daily basis.
 I was yelled at, shot down, put in the kitchen to wash pots and pans.
 I had to wax the floors on my hands and knees with a little cloth.
 I had to feed pigs and sheep and cows.
 I had to do my homework on time.
 I had to follow the rules and, of course, more than anything else – I had to be sure and make it to breakfast on time.
-Lates to breakfast meant you didn’t eat breakfast.
-The reason being is because if you’re late for breakfast in real life, you don’t eat breakfast.
+Late to breakfast meant you didn’t eat breakfast.
+The reason being was if you’re late for breakfast in real life, you don’t eat breakfast.
 So, get up.
 Move faster.
 Yes, sir.
 No, sir.
 Be efficient and if you can’t be efficient, someone will accompany you and make sure you learn how to work efficiently.

 I had to wear signs around my neck.
 I had to sit in corners and face the wall.
 I had to surrender completely and should I have chosen not to surrender, there was a houseful of people who would surround me and loudly encourage me to surrender.

 I was up before dawn on a daily basis.
 But worse, the rules in the morning were that we had to be up and out of our bunks by the count of 20.
 This meant we had to be out of bed with our beds made and running off to our first job within the count of 20.
 Otherwise, there was a problem.
-And then there were the two minute showers and the lack of hot water.
+Then there were the two minute showers and the lack of hot water.
 There were no stalls in the bathroom.
 Just toilets.

 I can say that I have woken up in rough places.
 I’ve woken up in bathtubs.
 I’ve woken up in drunk tanks.
-I’ve woken up in the holding cells when I was just moments away from going upstairs to see the judge.
+I’ve woken up in holding cells when I was just moments away from going upstairs to see the judge.

-I’ve woken up in stairwells, outdoors, and in places where it smelled like death warmed over.
+I’ve woken up in stairwells, outdoors and in places where it smelled like death warmed over.
 However, waking up in the bunkhouse to the sound of a dorm leader screaming the count from one to twenty took some getting used to.

 Safe to say that I was yelled at a lot.
 Safe to say that I was told about my belief in God or, wait.
 No. It’s safer to say that I was told my lack of faith was leading me to hell.
 I was told that I was hell bound without salvation.
 The problem is that I was mandated here, which meant that unless I wanted to take my chances with the courts; I had to stay until the completion of my treatment.
 I was moved around and forced to change.
 The powers that be stripped me of my will until I submitted.